Kintoyyy/MikroTik-LibreQos-Integration/Installation.md

 ---

-This installation guide ensures a smooth setup and operation of the **LibreQoS MikroTik PPP Secret Sync** script.
+This installation guide ensures a smooth setup and operation of the **LibreQoS MikroTik PPP and Active Hotspot User Sync** script.
 If you encounter any issues, refer to the troubleshooting section or consult the logs for detailed error messages.